 - Remove: Using tongues or a kitchen spoon, carefully remove the guard from the water

-- Bite: Let your guards cool for about 5 seconds, then put in your mouth on your top teeth and bite down.
+- Bite: Let it cool for about 5 seconds, then put in your mouth on your top teeth and bite down.

-These won't be as comfortable or durable as professionally-made mouth guards for sleeping, but they're cheap and worth a try if you need an instant solution.
+This ‘boil and bite' treatment won't be as comfortable or durable as professionally-made mouthguards for sleeping, but they're cheap and worth a try if you need an instant solution.
+And if you find it difficult to get the molding right first time, at least you have enough for a couple more attempts.

 Dentek Dental Guard